 - Curriculum Vitae (CV)

-- Personal statement (one-side A4 maximum) - This should set out:
+- Personal statement (two-sides A4 maximum) - This should set out:

 - Your previous academic experience relevant to the proposed research